Lab 6: Object-Oriented Programming

 Awesome!
 But why don't we need to pass two arguments?
 Similar to accessing

-instance attributes, Python binds the instance johns_car
+instance attributes, Python binds the instance johns_car to self.

 John's black Tesla is pretty cool, but there's still not enough head room (look

-).
+at the class attribute size, it's 'Tiny').
 How about we create a monster

 truck for him instead?
-In car.py
+In car.py, we've defined a MonsterTruck class.
+Let's

-look at the source code of MonsterTruck
+look at the source code of MonsterTruck:

 class MonsterTruck(Car):